commandlayer/protocol-commons/GOVERNANCE.md

 # Governance — Protocol Commons

 The CommandLayer Protocol Commons defines the canonical verb and schema layer for agents.
-During the v1.0.0 cycle, it operates under a single-maintainer model to ensure stability and correctness of the command language.
+During the v1.0.0 cycle, it operates under a single-maintainer model to ensure stability and accuracy of the command language.
+As the protocol matures, stewardship will expand to a small group of trusted maintainers, supported by an open proposal and review process.
+This ensures the Commons can grow, improve, and remain stable under a clear and transparent governance model.

 ---